SciRuby/sciruby.com/source/_posts/2018-04-26-gsoc-2018-introduction-prakriti-gupta-|-advance-features-in-daru-view.markdown

 * Adding some more methods in Google DataTables to make it more user-friendly.
 * Right now, I am working on the idea to import the data from google spreadsheets.

+Now, Datatables as a part of defence against the dark arts class:

 ### DataTables

 [DataTables](https://datatables.net/examples/index) uses daru-data_tables as the dependent gem.
 In DataTables I plan to work on some features like: